 - If it is agreed that personal acknowledgement is required, a designated committee member will undertake this task.
 This will be by telephone, letter or email.

-- Complaints, negative feedback and positive feedback emailed to the website will be acknowledged by the website manager.
+- Complaints, negative feedback and positive feedback about the website should be acknowledged by the website manager.

-- The website manager will refer the matter to the most appropriate Honorary Officer who will then proceed as above.
+- The Website Manager and League President will refer the matter to the most appropriate Honorary Officer who will then proceed as above.

 Publication of the Procedure for Managing Complaints and Feedback

-A brief statement about the procedure will be published in the League News and will refer enquirers to the League website.
-The full procedure will be available on the public section of the League website.
+This Policy will be published in the League News and will refer enquirers to the League website, where the full Policy and Procedure will be published.